mariellefoster/marf-books/README.md

 - Geoff Manaugh: A Burglar's Guide to the City
 - Laurie J. Marks: Water Logic
 - E. L. Konigsberg: From the Mixed-up Files of Mrs. Basil E. Frankweiler
+- N. K. Jemisin: The City We Became

 ## Next
 - Rivers Solomon: The Deep